StylishThemes/Wikipedia-Dark/README.md

   * It would be a daunting task to find and replace all of these colors.
 I hope you see my point.
 * Not all images can be made readable.
   * This style uses a css filter to invert the images, but this really only works on basic black-and-white images (not the logo).
-  * The "Wikipedia" title under the logo is an image and was not inverted because it is part of the logo &amp; it changes depending on the selected language.

 ## Contributions